AES-256

 04 · Revoke

 If the patient revokes consent, revokedAt is set, existing URLs invalidate, and downstream caches flush in under 60 seconds, bounded by edge TTL.
+Every revocation writes an audit logging entry.

 Compliance in numbers